Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 - Feed per revolution entered as programmed value; actual feed may differ due to servo lag at low feed rates

-- Reverse calculator solves for maximum feed from target Ra using the same theoretical formula inverted
+- Fixed reverse feed table solves common target Ra values using the same theoretical formula inverted

 Limitations

-- Theoretical formula predicts 1.5x to 3x better finish than achievable in practice under normal shop conditions
+- Theoretical formula can be better than achievable in practice under normal shop conditions

 - Does not model vibration, chatter, or resonant frequencies that dominate actual surface finish at certain speeds